nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 This technique is called back propagation, which is essentially the chain rule of calculus.
 At each layer, it is helpful to introduce an intermediate variable $$\delta_j^k\equiv\frac{\partial C}{\partial z_j^k}$$ where $$j$$ refers to the neuron index and $$z^k\equiv Wa^{k-1}+b$$.
-Note here the superscript denotes the layer index.
+Here the superscript denotes the layer index.
 Then starting from the output layer, all the partial derivatives can be easily derived.

 For a long time, NN with many layers cannot be solve in reasonable time due to a so-called vanishing gradient problem.
 This is because when there are many layers, the partial derivatives with respect to the early layers become too small.
 This problem limited the early NN research to shadow network structures.
-From 2006, progress has been made to efficiently train NNs which are deep (with many layers) and somewhat easier to train due to their designs.
+From 2006, progress has been made to efficiently train deep NNs, mostly due to the novel structural designs.
 Two examples are convolutional neural network (CNN) and recurrent neural network (RNN).

 ## CNN and RNN